ReesMorrison/NetlifyBlogThemes/content/post/2021-02-08-decisions-from-the-road-not-taken-a-poem-by-robert-frost/DecisionsRoadFrost.md

 Frost’s poem of the seemingly innocuous option by the traveler reveals deeper aspects of decisions.
 People sometimes can’t see their way clear so they do “eeny, meeny, miney, moe” and then conjure up something defensible to say about a justification other than a tie breaker picked the one.
 Whether deeply pondered or quickly decided, decisions foreclose what might have happened and can make all the difference.

-To consider subthemes of Decisions that are not closely associated with this poem or the other three genre of art, please visit [Additional Subthemes](https://themesfromart.com/blog/2021-02-10-decisions-a-wider-angle-view/decisionswiderangle/).
+If you are interested in subthemes of Decisions that are not closely associated with this poem or the other three genre of art, please visit [Additional Subthemes](https://themesfromart.com/blog/2021-02-10-decisions-a-wider-angle-view/decisionswiderangle/).
 Read this for more about [Themes from Art](http://bit.ly/3sRXopI).

 We invite you to read about other poems discussed on this blog, and their themes.
 Here they are: